RouHim/sons-of-the-forest-container-image/README.md

 All files and folders in the `config` will be created automatically when the server is started for the first time.

-> `SkipNetworkAccessibilityTest` is always set to `true`, because the test method is not working in a container
+> `SkipNetworkAccessibilityTest` is always forced to `true`,
-> environment.
+> because the test method is not working in a container environment.

 The `data/` folder contains the game server data.